Rave News Digest: Laycon Performs For Grammy Recording Academy, Sha’Carri Richardson Suspended, Soumare + More

 1. Nigeria: Laycon performs for the Grammy recording academy

 On July 1, 2021, Nigerian rapper and BBNaija Lockdown winner, Laycon performed his song “All Over Me” for the Recording Academy, organizers of the Grammy Awards.
-In the video, the afrobeats talent is seen performing at a Museum, performing his latest hit in an earthy, natural vibe.
+In the video, the afrobeats talent is seen performing at a Museum, performing his latest hit with an earthy, natural vibe.
 He is seen in a black hoodie and dark shades with his hair packed in a bun.

 The video performance by Laycon is part of a roll-out of Recording Academy at Home an initiative by Grammy organizers to introduce the world to global artists.
 Laycon’s video comes a month After Omah Lay’s performance debuted.